 Struggling noble houses are a fantasy trope, so you want to create a few for your fantasy story.
 Who wouldn’t?

-Continue reading “Writing Fantasy Timelines”
+Continue reading “Write Fantasy Noble Houses”

 The crown needs to represent everybody and stay above mundane struggles to maintain the divine right to rule.
 This calls for loyal supporters both in the Crown’s Inner Council and in the field.
 Advisers and agents of the Crown to deal with the dark times at hand.
 This is the Great Game, my friends.